 Deadline Type: Exact Date

-Paula Doumani Dupuy (Assistant Professor of Anthropology/Archaeology, Department of Sociology and Anthropology at Nazarbayev University)
+Paula Doumani Dupuy (Associate Professor, Department of Sociology and Anthropology at Nazarbayev University)

 Join one of Central Asia’s longest standing research projects in the Mountains of Kazakhstan!

-Each year the Dzhungar Mountains Archaeology Project selects 7 individuals to participate in archaeological excavations located directly along the fabled Silk Road, where they will investigate the cultural remains of more than 4000 years of regional interaction and local adaptation on the part of nomadic societies who occupied the mountains and grasslands of the region.
+Each year the Dzhungar Mountains Archaeology Project takes applicants who get to participate in archaeological excavations located directly along the ancient Silk Roads, to investigate the cultural remains of more than 4000 years of regional interaction and local adaptation on the part of nomadic societies who occupied the mountains and grasslands of the region.
 Current archaeological research at the site complex of Tasbas/Dali is providing new evidence for Eurasia’s earliest nomadic communities as well key discoveries that document the oldest known evidence for farming and trade between SW Asia and China.

-The site is located in the foothills of the scenic Dzhungar Mountains 350 km north of the city of Almaty.
+The site is located in the foothills of the scenic Dzhungar Mountains 350 km north of the city of Almaty (in the Bayan Zhurek Valley).
 The program provides opportunities for intensive language immersion (in Kazakh and Russian), and a curriculum focusing on the culture and lifeways of local nomadic pastoralists, as well as their role in shaping widescale regional networks that crossed Eurasia from prehistoric times.
-Volunteers will spend the program in the stunning environmental backdrop of the spectacular Dzhungar mountains and grasslands, and amidst a new globalism that is shaping Central Asia in the 21st century.
+Participants will spend the program in the stunning environmental backdrop of spectacular mountains and highland meadows, and amidst a new globalism that is shaping Central Asia in the 21st century.

 Join us for an experience of a lifetime!